RuoshuiM/cs50w-project1/README.md

 ### Be careful about (Which I spent hours debugging):
 - Commit!
 Commit!
 Commit!
 Commit everytime modifying database (INSERT, UPDATE, DELETE)
+- Update Bootstrap!
+(So dropdown-menu-right and custom_forms work!)

 ### Problems that still exist:

 - Styling:
-    - How to get the search icon to be inside box?
+    - How to get the search icon to be inside of the search box?
     - Underline link on hover doesn't work for header links